 There are still many unsolved problems in Augmented Reality, with registration being the most researched and influential area [13].
-This is due to the fact that registration is regarded as an important enabling technology of Augmented Reality, thus there is a need to improve ways of executing it to improve the overall performance of Augmented Reality applications [13].
+This is because registration is regarded as an important enabling technology for Augmented Reality, thus improving it would also improve the overall performance of Augmented Reality applications [13].
 Registration can be divided into the categories of geometry and photometry, with the prior being concerned mainly with pose estimation, and the latter being concerned with the rendering quality of virtual contents.
-Performance and hardware limitation, especially in the case of mobile devices, are also popular problems for investigation due to the rising capabilities of these devices.
+Performance and hardware limitation, especially in the case of mobile devices, are also popular problems for investigation due to their rising capabilities in supporting Augmented Reality.
 Lastly, interaction techniques and user interfaces are important problems due to the new types of interaction between physical and virtual world created by Augmented Reality, which could improve the design of Augmented Reality applications [13].